 The Drop Camp Elk Hunt

-Drop camps will typically come complete with wall tents, cots, tables, chairs and a water supply nearby at a minimum.
+Drop camps will typically come complete with wall tents, cots, tables, chairs, and a water supply nearby at a minimum.
 Some drop-camps will also provide cooking gear, firewood, and sometimes food.
-Every outfitter will have their own specifics so be sure to check to see what’s including in the price.
+Every outfitter will have its own specifics so be sure to check to see what’s including in the price.

 As the drop camp has most of the camping gear covered, (you’ll want your own sleeping bag), you can focus on your hunting gear and game processing and retrieval gear.
 Most outfitters will limit you to about 50 pounds of gear per person, not including your rifle or bow.

 A less expensive variation of the drop camp is to just rent some horses and pack animals and bring your own tents and camping gear.
-The con of renting horses over a drop camp is you will either need to tend to your horses for the duration of your hunt or you will need to return them and hike back in on foot.
-Either way, they are a lot more work than a drop camp.
+The con of renting horses over a drop camp is you will either need to tend to your horses for the duration of your hunt or you will need to return them and hike back in on foot, (I’ve done this and don’t recommend it).
+Either way, it is a lot more work than a drop camp.

 Pro Tip: If you’re planning a hunt that involves horses, find someplace where you can learn some basic horsemanship before you go, it will make you and your mount a lot more comfortable.